HirbodBehnam/Netboot-Imager-Tutorial/README.md

 However as you might have guessed, this script only gives you a shell and does not even enable networking.
 However, I personally think that this is the barebones of all init scripts and everything must be built on top of something like this.

-##### Networking
+#### Networking

 The first thing which is needed is networking.
 Because you are netbooting, you are probably using a LAN cable.
 You also have a DHCP server and every guest gets its IP from it.
 To enable networking with DHCP, at first you need to write a script to handle the DHCP messages.
 One example can be found at [BusyBox source code](https://github.com/mirror/busybox/blob/master/examples/udhcp/sample.bound).
 If you have a more predictable environment you can also create one yourself.
-For example, I used the script which I included in [this repo](https://github.com/HirbodBehnam/Netboot-Imager-Tutorial/blob/master/dhcp-script.script).
+For example, I used the script which I included in [dhcp-sample.script](https://github.com/HirbodBehnam/Netboot-Imager-Tutorial/blob/master/dhcp-sample.script).

 Next, just after configuring the loopback driver run these two lines in order to start the interface and the DHCP client.